bohoomil/fontconfig-ultimate/README.rst

 Source packages, including PKGBUILD scripts, are available `in the src directory <http://bohoomil.byethost16.com/infinality-bundle/src/>`_.

-|
+  | **CAUTION**
-| **CAUTION:** make sure your distribution has been fully updated
+  | Make sure your distribution has been fully updated and is using
-|           and is using the most recent libraries as present in the
+  | the most recent libraries as present in the official Arch Linux
-|           official Arch Linux repositories.
-Using outdated system
+  | repositories.
+Using outdated system components with the bundle
-|           components with the bundle is not recommended as it may
-|           break your system.
+  | is not recommended as it may severely break your system.
-|

 If you prefer going the generic way, i.e. install ``freetype2-infinality`` from the AUR and a regular fontconfig package from the [extra] repository, you can skip step 1 (you will only need to download `infinality-settings.sh`_ and overwrite the one that comes with ``freetype2-infinality``: it can be found in ``/etc/profile.d``) and install the git version of fontconfig-infinality-ultimate -- `fontconfig-infinality-ultimate-git`_.